 World Legacy Clash:

-The interactions this card has with the deck are fantastic and they went undiscovered for a few days.
-Big thanks to wayne kenoff for figuring them out.
-Aankara recently placed second in the Duel Links Taiwan Weekly #61 and his list utilized 2 copies of this card.
-Luke Tyler also made Top 32 in PCT #37 and played 3 copies in his main deck.
-He cut down Fortress to 2 in order to make room for this.
-World Legacy Clash allows you to use its effect in the Damage Step of an opponent's attack and banish a monster you control.
-If you banish the monster being attacked, you can both block the attack of the opponent's monster (because your opponent won't be able to redeclare an attack after entering Damage Step) while also reducing the attack of a second monster your opponent controls.
+The interactions this card has with the deck are fantastic.
+World Legacy Clash allows you to use its effect in the Damage Step of an opponent’s attack and banish a monster you control.
+If you banish the monster being attacked, you can both block the attack of the opponent’s monster (because your opponent won’t be able to redeclare an attack after entering Damage Step) while also reducing the attack of a second monster your opponent controls.
 However, the truly amazing interaction comes during the End Phase when your monster returns to the field.
 If your toggle is ON, you will be able to reuse the monster that was just returned and cycle through another field spell in your deck.
-Since each monster has a soft once per turn effect (meaning you can only use that specific card's effect once per turn), its effect will be ‘refreshed' when it returns to the field, as if it's a brand new monster.
-This is essentially the same as having two separate monsters, allowing you to filter through two field spells on your opponent's turn.
-Needless to say, I'm a fan of this card.
-Until another card becomes better for a different meta, I will be playing this card at 2 copies, which unfortunately doesn't leave room for any other main deck techs.
-But that's what the side deck is for, so let's get into some more options.
+Since each monster has a soft once per turn effect (meaning you can only use that specific card’s effect once per turn), its effect will be ‘refreshed’ when it returns to the field, as if it’s a brand-new monster.
+This is essentially the same as having two separate monsters, allowing you to filter through two field spells on your opponent’s turn.
+The only downside is that it will conflict with your spell ratios in Balance builds, so there isn’t any room for it unless you choose to play The Ties That Bind or Sealed Tombs.

 Both a tech and a counter, this card has very good synergy with Triamid Master.
 Since Master is able to destroy set cards, you can easily flip down something like Elemental HERO Brave Neos and destroy it without your opponent being able to protect with Neos Fusion.
 This also offers crucial protection and allows you to get to your following turn without losing resources, effectively placing you in a great position to begin snowballing with Dancer boosts.